 New-York Historical Reopening Protocols and Procedures

-What are the new cleaning protocols in the building?
+What are the cleaning protocols in the building?

-The entire building will be decontaminated and disinfected with museum-appropriate cleaning materials prior to reopening, and after opening in accordance with best practices.
+The entire building has been decontaminated and disinfected with museum-appropriate cleaning materials in accordance with best practices.
 Hand sanitizers are available throughout the building.
 Maintenance staff performs enhanced cleaning throughout the day.

-Will there be health screenings for visitors and staff?
+Are there health screenings for visitors and staff?

 What are the safety protocols for visitors?

-Face coverings are required for all employees and visitors older than age 2 inside our building and in our courtyard.
-Face coverings are available, without charge, to anyone requesting them.
-Security personnel wear additional PPE, including face shields and gloves to allow for safe and secure inspection of bags brought by visitors.
+Face masks are required for all employees and visitors older than age 2 inside our building and in our courtyard.
+Face masks are available, without charge, to anyone requesting them.
+Security personnel wear additional PPE, including face shields and gloves, to allow for safe and secure inspection of bags brought by visitors.
 The museum has implemented a no-touch or low-touch visitor experience.
-A free, disposable stylus will be offered at Admissions so visitors can interact with touchscreens.
+A free, disposable stylus will be offered at Admissions so visitors can safely interact with touchscreens.

 An inherent risk of exposure to coronavirus (COVID-19) exists in any public place where people are present.
 People visiting the New-York Historical Society do so at their own risk.

-What happens if a visitor refuses to wear a face mask or shield or comply with safety guidelines?
+What happens if a visitor refuses to wear a face mask or comply with safety guidelines?

-We reserve the right to refuse entry to anyone who declines to wear a face mask or shield, or comply with guidelines.
+We reserve the right to refuse entry to anyone who declines to wear a face mask or comply with guidelines.

-Advance and timed-entry admissions for visitors is strongly suggested, as well as cashless payments to the extent permitted by law.
-(Details to be announced soon.)
+Advance and timed-entry admissions for visitors are required, as well as cashless payments to the extent permitted by law.
+Purchase your timed-entry tickets to the Museum now.

 I’m a New-York Historical Member.
 Do you offer special hours for Members?
 Do I still need a timed-entry entry ticket?

-Yes, we offer special hours for Members on Friday from 10 – 11 am.
+Yes, we offer special hours for Members, visitors age 65 and older, and those who are immunocompromised on Fridays, 10 – 11 am.
 Since capacity is limited, we strongly recommend that Members book their tickets in advance, both on Members-only and regular days.
 Thank you for your support, and for helping us to create a safe exhibition space.